bluerobotics/bluerobotics.github.io/brov2/assembly.advanced.12.2.16.md

 To assemble the center panels you will need the following parts and tools:

-- 2 Electronics cradles (no rubber strips)
+- 2 x Enclosure Cradle (4" Series) (no rubber strip)
-- 2 front center panels
+- 2 x Front center panels
-- 2 rear center panels
+- 2 x Rear center panels
-- Thread-locker
+- 1 x Thread-locker
-- The bag with 8 M4x18 socket head cap screws
+- 1 x Bag with eight M4x18 socket head cap screws
-- 3 mm allen hex key
+- 1 x 3 mm hex key

-1. Apply one drop of thread-locker to the end of each of the 8 M4x18 screws.
+1. Apply one drop of thread-locker to each of the eight M4x18 screws.

-2. Attach one of the electronics enclosure cradles to the rear center panels.
+2. Attach one of the Enclosure Cradle (4" Series) to the rear center panels.

 	<img src="/brov2//cad/brov-assembly-step3-annotated.png" class="img-responsive" style="max-width:900px" />

-3. Attach the other electronics enclosure cradle to the front center panels.
+3. Attach the other Enclosure Cradle (4" Series) to the front center panels.

 	<img src="/brov2//cad/brov-assembly-step4-annotated.png" class="img-responsive" style="max-width:900px" />